TwinPeek/indy-agent/python/README.md

 ### 1. Using Docker

+> **Note:** All of the following docker commands need to be run with `sudo` on Linux unless you've configured your user
+> to be able to run docker commands without it.

 * Make sure you have Docker installed
 * Build docker image : `$ make docker-build`
 * In one instance of your terminal : `$ make docker-start PORT=8094` and don't close it